Frequently Asked Questions (FAQ)

 What is reviewable life imprisonment?expand_more

-It is the maximum penalty in the system, reserved for the gravest murders (victim under 16, terrorism, multiple murders…).
+It is the maximum penalty in the system, reserved for the gravest murders (victim under 16 or especially vulnerable, murder following a sexual offence, multiple murders…).
 After serving a minimum number of years, the court periodically reviews whether parole is appropriate with a prognosis of reintegration.

 What is negligent homicide?expand_more